mpadge/hackmd-stat-software/ml.md

 training the model, and is described in the following sub-section.

--   **ML3.0** Model specification should be implemented as a distinct stage prior to actual model fitting or training.
+-   **ML3.0** Model specification should be implemented as a distinct stage subsequent to specification of pre-processing routines (see Section 2, above) and prior to actual model fitting or training (see Section 4, below).
 In particular,
     -   **ML3.0a** A dedicated function should enable models to be specified without actually fitting or training them.
     -   **ML3.0b** That function should return an object which can be